 In 2023, the Company entered into a contract of lease with CS Pampanga 1 for the lease of land properties located in Municipality of Arayat, Pampanga.
 The lease agreement is effective for 25 years commencing on February 1, 2023 to January 31, 2048 with an extendible period of additional 50 years at the option of the lessor.
 The lease payment is subject to an annual escalation rate of 2.5%.
-The Company recognized lease income related to these properties for the period ended December 31, 2023 amounting to P58.28 million (Note 15).
+The Company recognized lease income related to these properties for the period ended December 31, 2024 amounting to P63.66 million (2023 - P58.28 million) (Note 14).

-- o Land property located in San Manuel, Pangasinan with CS Pangasinan 2, Inc. (CS Pangasinan 2) - In 2023, the Company entered into a contract of lease with CS Pangasinan 2 for the lease of land properties located in San Manuel, Pangasinan.
+• Land property located in San Manuel, Pangasinan with CS Pangasinan 2, Inc. (CS Pangasinan 2)

+In 2023, the Company entered into a contract of lease with CS Pangasinan 2 for the lease of land properties located in San Manuel, Pangasinan.
 The lease agreement is effective for 25 years commencing on July 1, 2023 until June 30, 2048 with an extendible period of additional 50 years at the option of the lessor.
 The lease payment is subject to an annual escalation rate of 2.5%.
-The Company recognized lease income related to these properties for the period ended December 31, 2023 amounting to P37.74 million (Note 15). - o Land property located in Mexico, Pampanga with Parent Company - In 2023, the Company entered into a contract of lease with its Parent Company for the lease of land properties located in Mexico, Pampanga.
+The Company recognized lease income related to these properties for the period ended December 31, 2024 amounting to P75.57 million (2023 - P37.74 million) (Note 14).

+o Land property located in Mexico, Pampanga with Parent Company

+In 2023, the Company entered into a contract of lease with its Parent Company for the lease of land properties located in Mexico, Pampanga.
 The lease agreement is effective for 25 years commencing on August 1, 2023 until July 31, 2043 with an extendible period of additional 50 years at the option of the lessor.
 The lease payment is subject to an annual escalation rate of 2.5%.
-The Company recognized lease income related to these properties for the period ended December 31, 2023 amounting to P3.38 million (Note 15). - Assignment of SESC of the Clark Solar Plant and the subsequent lease of the plant to the Parent Company
+The Company recognized lease income related to these properties for the period ended December 31, 2024 amounting to P8.10 million (2023 - P3.38 million) (Note 14).

+Assignment of SESC of the Clark Solar Plant and the subsequent lease of the plant to the Parent Company

 On October 13, 2021, the Company assigned SESC No. 2014-07-086 of the Clark Solar Plant to its Parent Company, thereby establishing the Parent Company as the operator of such plant.
 On the same date, the Company, as a lessor, and its Parent Company, as lessee, executed a lease contract for latter's use of the Clark Solar Plant in line with the assignment of SESC.
 The assignment was approved by the DOE on December 25, 2021 (Note 2).
 The lease agreement is effective for almost 18 years commencing on November 1, 2021 and ending on September 3, 2039 with the Company's right to re-evaluate the lease payments at the end of the 10th year to consider changes in circumstances either economic conditions or actual performance of the Parent Company vis-a-vis the three-year historical plant generation and market prices.
 No rental income was recognized from this lease agreement during 2021 considering that the DOE only approved the assignment on December 24, 2021 effective December 25, 2021.
 Hence, commencement date of the contract was moved to January 1, 2022.
-The Company recognized lease income related to this property for the year ended December 31, 2023 amounting to P283.50 million (2022 - P282.94 million) (Note 15).
+The Company recognized lease income related to this property for the year ended December 31, 2024 amounting to P283.50 million (2023 - P283.50 million; 2022 - P282.94 million) (Note 14).